DK Conjecture for Some $K$-inequivalences from Grassmannians: Introduction

-Unlike the situations for flops (see \cite{kawamata2017birational} for the survey of DK conjecture), there are few examples of flips proven to satisfy the DK conjecture except for some toroidal flips (see \cite{kawamata20054}, \cite{kawamata2006}, \cite{kawamata2013} and \cite{Kawamata2016}).
-In this paper, we construct some new examples of flips that satisfy the DK flip conjecture.
+Unlike the situations for $K$-equivalences (see \cite{kawamata2017birational} for the survey of DK Conjecture), there are few examples of $K$-inequivalences proven to satisfy the DK Conjecture except for some toroidal type (see \cite{kawamata20054}, \cite{kawamata2006}, \cite{kawamata2013} and \cite{Kawamata2016}).
+In this paper, we construct examples of non-toroidal type $K$-equivalences whose exceptional locus are Grassmannians and show that these $K$-inequivalences satisfy the DK Conjecture.
+We now describe the examples of $K$-inequivalences.

-Consider the partial flag variety which admits two projective space fibrations onto $\PP^{N-1}$ and $Gr(2,N)$ respectively:
+Start with the partial flag variety It admits two projective space fibrations onto $Gr(1, N)=\PP^{N-1}$ and $Gr(2, N)$, respectively: